tmr08c/tmr08c.github.io/_posts/2015-04-09-private-class-methods.md

 While no methods in Ruby are really safe, even when private, it's possible the class methods you think are *safer* as private aren't actually private.

-# Private Instance Methods
+## Private Instance Methods

-To make an instance method private you call the `[private](http://ruby-doc.org/core-2.0.0/Module.html#method-i-private)` method.
+To make an instance method private you call the [`private`](http://ruby-doc.org/core-2.0.0/Module.html#method-i-private) method.
 This can be done in two way.

+### On it's own line

-1. You can put the `private` method on its own line.
+You can put the `private` method on its own line.
 When you do this everything after it will be private

 ```ruby
 class Pizza